Gilles de Rais: Marriage and Issue

-Gilles de Rais eventually became engaged to his third cousin Catherine de Thouars, daughter of Miles II de Thouars and Béatrice de Montjean.
-In addition to the obstacle posed by the consanguinity of Gilles de Rais and Catherine de Thouars, who were 4th-degree relatives, disputes arose between the House of Craon and Miles II de Thouars, lord of Pouzauges and Tiffauges.
-Ignoring these constraints and without waiting for an ecclesiastical dispensation, Gilles de Rais abducted Catherine de Thouars and married her in a chapel outside his parish church, without publishing banns of marriage.
-Despite a marriage contract drawn up on 30 November 1420, the two young people had their union annulled and declared incestuous by the Church.
+Gilles de Rais eventually became engaged to Catherine de Thouars, the daughter of Miles II de Thouars and Béatrice de Montjean.
+The match faced several obstacles.
+Gilles de Rais and Catherine de Thouars were related within the fourth degree of consanguinity under canon law, (Note: The fourth degree of consanguinity in medieval canon law corresponds approximately to eighth cousins in modern genealogical terminology.) requiring an ecclesiastical dispensation.
+The House of Craon was also involved in disputes with Miles II de Thouars, seigneur de Pouzauges and Tiffauges.
+Gilles de Rais ignored these obstacles.
+Before obtaining the required dispensation, he abducted Catherine de Thouars and married her in a chapel outside his parish, without the publication of the banns.
+The couple signed a marriage contract on 30 November 1420, but the Church annulled the union and declared it incestuous.

-After the death of Miles II de Thouars, matrimonial alliances brought the houses of Craon and Thouars closer together, (Note: On 18 June 1421, the death of Béatrice de Rochefort enabled her widower, Jean de Craon, to marry Anne de Sillé, wife of the late Jean de Montjean (who died in April 1418).

-From the previous marriage of Anne de Sillé and Jean de Montjean were born Jeanne de Montjean (who married Jean V de Bueil, Gilles's comrade-in-arms and later enemy) and Béatrice de Montjean, wife of Miles II de Thouars and mother of Gilles's own wife, Catherine de Thouars.

-In short, Gilles de Rais’s maternal grandfather married Catherine de Thouars’s maternal grandmother.) helping to regularize the situation of the couple.
+After the death of Miles II de Thouars, matrimonial alliances brought the houses of Craon and Thouars closer together, (Note: On 18 June 1421, Jean de Craon, widower of Béatrice de Rochefort, married Anne de Sillé, widow of Jean de Montjean (died April 1418).
+Anne and Jean de Montjean had two daughters: Jeanne, wife of Jean V de Bueil, and Béatrice, wife of Miles II de Thouars and mother of Catherine de Thouars, Gilles de Rais's wife.
+This marriage thus made Gilles de Rais's maternal grandfather the husband of his wife's maternal grandmother.) helping to regularize the situation of the couple.
 On 24 April 1422, the papal legate approached Hardouin de Bueil, bishop of Angers, asking him to pronounce a sentence of separation against Gilles de Rais and Catherine de Thouars, and to impose a penance before absolving them of the crime of incest and allowing them to marry in due form.
 After conducting an investigation, Hardouin de Bueil celebrated their marriage with great pomp and ceremony on 26 June 1422, at Chalonnes-sur-Loire castle.
 This union strengthened Gilles de Rais's position in Poitou by "linking him to the house of the Viscounts of Thouars, who dominated the Bas-Poitou region as far as the Atlantic."

 Gilles de Rais and Catherine de Thouars's only child, Marie, was born in 1433 or 1434.